 The greatest strength of these containers is their durability.
 They're designed to survive the most horrifying storms while being transported on huge cargo ships across the ocean, along with the corrosion brought by salty water.
-The average life of a container, according to a green technology informational resource website KAT5, is around 15 years.
+The average life of a container is around 15 years.
 But when they're treated right, they're virtually indestructible by the elements.

 Shipping container shops by Albert Freeman

 Shipping containers aren't only strong, but they're also designed to interlock and stack on top of each other.
 This makes all sorts of impressive designs possible without us having to worry about the stability of our future dwelling.
 All this for a small fraction of the price you’d pay for a house built from regular materials!

 Brad Tomecek, is the winner of the AIA National Young Architect Award and AIA Colorado Innovative Firm Award.
 We asked him how clients react when they're offered a solution that includes shipping containers:

 We think of our container experience as a tool in our toolbox.
 We rarely push this type of construction on potential clients and, in fact, most clients ask us about this building method.
 We have always been interested in alternative construction methods.
 For the house in Nederland, Colorado, I was approached by the client who also happened to be a contractor.
 He was interested in recycling materials and using his house to start a dialogue with people about living smaller.